AAlchemist/cs-notes/Database/Database-Management-Systems.md

 ### Graph DB: Neo4j
 - Consistency, Transactions, Availability, Scaling.
 - For connected data, Recommendation engines, and routing, dispatch, location-based services.

+### Cassandra
+- Wide-column store.
+- Consistency: uses timestamps.
+Tunable.
+Failure detection: Gossip.
+- Data Model: Query-driven model (no joins, denormalized). (choice of keys is essential)

+### Object Databases
+Store data as object. it meets the need of coupling object-oriented programming languages with a database.

+### Multi-value DB
+- Denormalization by allowing lists.
+- More flexible, easier to query the data.
+High performance and scalability (relational DB includes numerous JOINs).